 On March 30, 2020, Northam imposed a broad stay-at-home order and a prohibition on most public gatherings.
 I complied.

 On May 29, 2020, Northam imposed an indoor mask mandate.
 I condemned the mandate as “pseudoscience,” which was perhaps too strong a word.
 I knew that only medical-grade N95 masks could reliably block out viruses, but I underestimated the effectiveness of simple cloth barriers in blocking respiratory droplets, which are the primary way this virus spreads.
 Simple cloth masks won’t stop individual, aerosolized virus particles, but they will stop the big globs of spit and snot that carry thousands or millions of them.
-But even though I thought the requirement was off-base at the time, I complied.
+Even though I thought the requirement was off-base at the time, I complied.

 I came to support reasonable masking policies.
 Cloth masks are useful in limiting the spread of the virus in prolonged close-contact settings.
 They are unnecessary outdoors, and even indoors when social distancing of more than six feet is possible.
 But even when the requirements went beyond what was scientifically justifiable, I complied.